6 incredible facts about Las Catedrales beach

 Know Before You Go

 As of 2015, there is a limit on the number of visitors allowed per day.
 Due to the tourist boom on this beach, the authorities limited daily visitors to less than 5,000.
-It is therefore recommended to visit Cathedral Beach in winter or during the shoulder seasons (spring and autumn).
+It is therefore recommended to visit Cathedral Beach (or Las Catedrales Beach) in winter or during the shoulder seasons (spring and autumn).
 Visitors will be able to have a more satisfying experience without the crowds.
 It is also key to schedule your visit when the tide is low.

 Located along the western border